AJamesPhillips/anot8/README.md

 http://localhost:5003/r/1772.1/1

 1772 is the "naming authority id" of CCI on anot8.org \
-.1 is the vault id \
+1 (of ".1") is the vault id \
-1 is the file id
+1 (which is trailing) is the file id

 The naming authority id is only needed for anot8.org permalinks.
-And file id is not needed and the relative_file_path can be used instead, for example:
+And file id is not needed if the relative_file_path is used instead, for example:

 http://localhost:5003/r/-1.1/-1?relative_file_path=example_pdfs/visible_directory/example_1.pdf